TheBloodyScreen/TheBloodyTwitch/README.md

-A very simple twitch chatbot made using https://github.com/tsukle/twpy
+A very simple twitch chatbot